nguyentimmy/azure-lab/Azure Pen Testing/RDP Brute Force/README.md

 ***

-# Session 1
+# Phase 1

-First step from an attacker perspective is to scan the subnet to see what devices or ports are available in the network.
+From an attacker perspective, once you use footprinting methodlogy and gather enough information.
+Next step is to scan and enumerate the subnet to see what devices or ports are available in the network.
+In this scenario I will use a widely used common scanning tool called NMAP.

-- **Bullet 1:** As you can see on the result on the nmap scan, RDP is open on this Windows workstation/server.
+- **Bullet 1:** As you can see on the result on the nmap scan, RDP is open on this Windows server.
 Depending on the scenario, it's best not to use these NMAP flags.
 This scan is very loud and can get detected by most modern security solutions (EX: IDS, IPS, SIEM, EDR, XDR).
-But for the sake of demonstration purposes, I will run the scans anyway.
+But for the sake of demonstration purposes, I will run the scans anyway to see what ports are open on the server.
   ```
   nmap -sC -sV -vvv -T5 -oN report.txt 10.0.0.4
   ```

-- **Bullet 2:** I performed a brute force attacking using Hydra.
+- **Bullet 2:** I performed a brute force attack on the open RDP using Hydra.
+The purpose of this
    ```
    hydra -t 1 -V -l winserver -P rockyou.txt rdp://10.0.0.4
    ```